Personal statement tutoring

 Economics

-How to write a strong economics personal statement for UK universities.
-What admissions tutors look for, TMUA/TARA preparation context, common mistakes, and how to demonstrate genuine analytical thinking.
+How to write an Economics personal statement for UK universities.
+What admissions tutors look for, course differences across LSE, Oxford, Warwick.

 Read the Economics guide